JiayiDai/REKD/README.md

 <a id="data-model-preparation"></a>
 ## 📊 Data and Model Preparation
-The REKD framework is validated on both language and vision tasks.
+The implementation has covered both language and vision tasks.
 Please prepare the datasets before running the experiments.
 We have included the following datasets and backbone neural models:

 Datasets: `IMDB movie reviews`, `CIFAR10` and `CIFAR100`.